downshift-js/downshift/README.md

 > `number`/`null` | defaults to `null`

-This is the value to set the `highlightedIndex` to anytime downshift is reset, when the the selection is cleared, when an item is selected or when the inputValue is changed.
+This is the value to set the `highlightedIndex` to anytime downshift is reset, when the selection is cleared, when an item is selected or when the inputValue is changed.

 ### defaultIsOpen